Incentive Travel in Dubai

 View of the Palm Jumeirah Emerging from the Sea

-In 2000, during my first trip to Dubai, after I had a horse riding lesson at the Dubai Polo Club, relaxed and watched some polo.
+In 2000, after facilitating a workshop in Mumbai, I stopped over in Dubai for the first time. during my first trip to Dubai.
+I had a horse riding lesson at the Dubai Polo Club, relaxed and watched some polo.
 These pictures were taken on that day, 8 1/2 years ago.

 When I was ready to leave, a handsome polo player from Rajasthan offered me a lift back to the hotel.
 I politely declined with my usual “Oh I wouldn’t want to take you out of your way”.
 His response was “Out of my way?
 The whole place is about 5 miles wide.”
 I laughed accepted his offer and he safely took me to my destination in no time flat.

-At that time, the clock tower was a prominent landmark.
+I’m sorry I didn’t take a photo of the clock tower, which, at that time, was the most prominent landmark in Dubai.
 I met an elderly couple from the UK on that trip and the husband told me that when he had been in Dubai to help put in the infrastructure for electricity, the area around the clock was desert.
 When I went to Dubai in 2007 and 2008, I couldn’t even find the clock.
 It had been dwarfed by the construction.

 This photo was taken when the Burj Khalifa,